 Leadership Victoria ended operations in June 2022 after facing mounting sustainability challenges.
 Despite two decades of successful Victoria teamwork programs, the organization struggled with rising operational costs and shifting demands in leadership development.
 The pandemic accelerated these challenges, making it harder to deliver in-person programs and maintain stable funding sources.
 By early 2022, even after showcasing success through Victoria show events and forums, the board determined that continuing operations wasn’t financially viable.

-Yet the organization’s impact lives on in Victoria’s community fabric.
-The 388 CLDP graduates, now among Victoria’s historical leaders, continue to lead local organizations, applying skills gained through the program.
+Four years on, in 2026, the organization’s impact clearly lives on in Victoria’s community fabric.
+The 388 CLDP graduates, now well-established among Victoria’s civic and professional leaders, continue to lead local organizations, applying skills gained through the program.
 Community projects initiated under Leadership Victoria, from food security initiatives to youth mentorship programs, remain active.
+Several alumni have gone on to found new community organizations of their own, carrying forward the cross-sector collaboration model that defined Leadership Victoria’s approach.
 Perhaps most importantly, the cross-sector relationships built through this organization continue to strengthen community collaboration, demonstrating how the organization’s influence extends beyond its operational lifetime.

 Leadership Victoria’s Impact: By the Numbers